 Focus on three main points

 After the introduction, try to keep the content of your presentation around three main ideas.
 Any presentation training company would tell you not to make a huge presentation, but keep it short and to the point.
 Those will be the ideas you want your listeners to remember when they come out of the meeting.
 The human brain, no matter how trained it is, will not be able to remember all seven points of a long presentation, because the attention span nowadays is short, so it is better if you manage to divide everything into three main sections.

 Ideally, you should structure the presentation into 5 parts: introduction, the three main points that represent the core of the presentation, and the conclusion.
 When developing the body of the presentation, take the three main ideas and try to come up with a phrase, no longer than 3 words, for each one of them.
 Even if the audience will not remember the entire discussion, they will keep in mind those main ideas.
 Then, incorporate them once in the introduction and once in the conclusion.

 Forget about PowerPoint

 Nobody likes PowerPoint presentations anymore.
 Rarely can a PowerPoint presentation look anything other than dull and stock.
 This does not mean you should not have your speech backed up by a slideshow, but instead of using the old and outdated PowerPoint, try Placeit.
-Look for one that allows you to incorporate all sorts of visual content to your presentation, such as photos, animated graphics or videos.
+Look for one that allows you to incorporate all sorts of visual content to your custom presentation design, such as photos, animated graphics or videos.